kimberli/notably/README.md

 {
     "success": (boolean),
-    "error": (string - error message when not successful), "result": (object - when successful, contains result of API call) }
+    "error": (string - error message when not successful), "content": (object - when successful, contains content of API call) }
 ```